 We were what was classed a young family when we first started coming here.
-There were quite a few of us who were in our early to mid-30s with children of between two and ten, and that made quite a lively group of youngsters during services.
-Of course, the older members of the congregation weren’t so keen on that, so we had to bring them out here and they’d go running about and shrieking a lot, as young children are wont to do.
-And we had to impart some bible information at the same time; some of which went in better than the rest.
+There were quite a few of us who were in our early to mid-30s with children of between two and ten.
+That made quite a lively group of youngsters during services.
+Of course, the older members of the congregation weren’t so keen on that… they’d go running about and shrieking a lot, as young children are wont to do.
+And we had to impart some bible information at the same time – some of which went in better than the rest.